 - When children of different generations are involved, it gets more complicated.
 Intestacy laws for children of different generations includes: The estate is divided into as many shares as there are living members of the nearest generation to the deceased, including deceased children who left behind children of their own.
 The share of each deceased person in the same generation is divided among his or her descendants in the same manner.

-Let the experienced wrongful death attorneys at the Villari Firm help you unravel these complex inheritance laws and make sure you receive the compensation you deserve if our loved one is tragically killed through the carelessness or negligence of another.
+Let the experienced wrongful death attorneys at Villari, Brandes, & Giannone help you unravel these complex inheritance laws and make sure you receive the compensation you deserve if your loved one is tragically killed through the carelessness or negligence of another.